-Coming to a new place away from home can be a daunting and scary experience.
-Often, it takes a long time to feel connected to the place you are living in.
 Wilson Day is an opportunity for new students to get off campus and go to an agency in the community.
-Students establish a real and personal connection to the place they serve, and sites are chosen specifically so that volunteers have the opportunity to return to that agency throughout the year.
+Students establish a personal connection to the place they serve, and sites are chosen specifically so that volunteers have the opportunity to return to that agency throughout the year.
 Students are able to continue their relationship with the agency even after Wilson Day, helping to establish a closer bond between students and the city of Rochester.

-Participating in acts of community service benefit and enrich the agencies that are helped as well as the lives of those doing the service.
-Through Wilson Day, the University of Rochester hopes to instill an idea of service into all of its students.
-The University is actively taking actions to become more involved in the local community.
+Participating in community service benefits and enriches the agencies that are helped as well as the lives of those doing the service.
+As the only college within Rochester’s city limits, we strive to be responsible, respectful, and engaged members of our community.
+Through Wilson Day, the University of Rochester hopes to instill an appreciation of Rochester and a dedication to service into all of its students.